Properties of pedestrians walking in line without density constraint: The PEDINTERACT experiments

 \subsubsection{Line experiments}

 Fig.~\ref{fig_expe_types}-top shows pictures of the line experiment, Fig.~\ref{fig_snapshotl} gives a top view of the instantaneous positions of participants at given times.
-The line was approximately $20m$ long, and one can see participants approaching the beginning of the line and leaving it, forming curved trajectories at extremities.
-In order to avoid boundary effects, we have retained for our analysis only the central part of the line, far from extremities (approximately the 14 central meters of the line).
+The line was approximately $20m$ long, and one can see participants approaching the beginning of the line and leaving it, forming curved trajectories at extremities \redw{(seen in Fig.~\ref{fig_snapshotl}).} \redw{The way participants joined and left the central line prevented them to perturb the motion of participants in the line}.
+Though, in order to avoid boundary effects, we have retained for our analysis only the central part of the line, far from extremities (approximately the 14 central meters of the line).
 In Fig.~\ref{fig_snapshotl} participants in (resp. outside) the measurement area are represented by colored (resp. black) disks.
-Plots of the whole set of trajectories for given realizations of the line-free and line-slow experiments can be found in Fig.~1 of Section~II in Suppl.
+Plots of the whole set of trajectories for given realizations of the line-free and line-slow experiments can be found in Fig.~2 of Section~II in Suppl.
 Mat.

 While the number of participants was almost the same in all line experiments, the duration of the \textit{line-free} experiments (from 45 to 60 seconds) was significantly shorter than that of the \textit{line-slow} experiments (from 77 to 88 seconds), as expected.